 Native Hawaiian federal judge halts revised travel ban

-There are 17 comments on the KRON 4 story from 9 hrs ago, titled Native Hawaiian federal judge halts revised travel ban.
-In it, KRON 4 reports that:
+There are 55 comments on the Valley Morning Star story from 13 hrs ago, titled Native Hawaiian federal judge halts revised travel ban.
+In it, Valley Morning Star reports that:

 |